List of Hotel Transylvania characters: Quasimodo Wilson

 Quasimodo "Quasi" Wilson (voiced by Jon Lovitz in the first film, Scott McCord in the TV series) is the chef of the hotel.
 He would have to put up with Dracula's menu suggestions.
 Quasimodo despises humans where he even wants to make a dish out of them as well being abusive to a gargoyle waiter.
-He was the first person besides Dracula to know that Johnny is a human.
+He was the first person besides Dracula to know that Johnny is a human (who wears an ordinary costume).
 Quasi was frozen by Drac's powers enabling the gargoyle he abused to put Quasi's finger up his nose.
 With Esmeralda's help, a frozen Quasi announced and revealed Johnny's true identity and nature during Mavis' celebration where the Fly translated his frozen language.
 Around the end of the film, Quasi is still magically frozen and being licked by Wayne and Wanda's pups.

 Although Quasi is not seen or mentioned in the second and third film, he does appear in the video game adaption of the second film where he is now reformed and no longer has issues with humans.

 In the prequel TV series, Quasimodo is depicted with yellow hair and puts up with the criticism of his cooking from Mavis, her friends, and Aunt Lydia.